AmineDjeghri/LLM-notes/Writerside/AI tools reviews/AI Evaluation tools review.md

 		    - **Easy Unit Test (like pytest)**: Yes. with a command a config script or webui
 		    - **Benchmarks**: TO VERIFY
 		- **Redteam**:
-			- Metrics : Yes but use promptfoo models on their cloud (plugins and custom plugins). https://www.promptfoo.dev/docs/category/red-teaming/
+			- Metrics : Yes but the default plugins use promptfoo models and send data to their cloud (plugins and custom plugins). https://www.promptfoo.dev/docs/category/red-teaming/
-			- Custom Metrics
+			- Custom Metrics : Yes 100% custom
 			-
 	    - **Monitoring**:  Continuous monitoring and Comprehensive Scanning & Compliance are paid and only available in entreprise + on-premise tiers (check the pricing page )
 	    - **CI/CD**: Yes and has also github actions support. https://www.promptfoo.dev/docs/integrations/ci-cd/